 The Tribunal will send copies of the Tribunal's judgment to all parties.
 You must abide by the Tribunal's judgment as it is legally binding.
-If written reasons are not provided at the time of the judgment, these will be sent to you within 14 days of the date that the judgment was sent to you.
+If written reasons are not provided at the time of the judgment, these will be sent to you within 6 weeks of the hearing date.